 This section is still largely under construction as the project begins to move underway.

-Functional Requirements: What the project should do
+Functional Requirements: (UI related items) What the project should do

 Essentially the project is going to allow dog owners to connect via finding dog friendly places.
 The scope of methods for what will be included aside from being able to list dog friendly locations is still being worked out.